Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Serve this easy dinner with creamy mashed potatoes or egg noodles topped with the rich gravy or dinner rolls on the side for a delicious comfort food meal for the whole family.

-IN THE FRIDGE: In a sealed container, this good pot roast can be stored for up to 4 days in the fridge.
+IN THE FRIDGE: In a sealed container, this good pot roast can be stored for up to four days in the fridge.

-IN THE FREEZER: This tender pot roast dish can also be frozen in a sealed container for up to 3 months.
+This tender pot roast dish can also be frozen in a sealed container for up to three months.

-close up shot of a plate of Pot Roast garnished with parsley
+close up shot of a plate of Pot Roast with a fork

 Can I use other vegetables in this dish?